Apple : holders vote down proposal to disclose ideology of director nominees | MarketScreener

 The proposal, placed on the shareholder ballot by the National Center for Public Policy Research, received only 1.7 percent of votes at the iPhone maker's annual meeting in Cupertino, Calif.

-Arguments were made both in favour of the proposal and against it in the Steve Jobs Theatre, where the meeting is being held.
+Arguments were made both in favor of the proposal and against it in the Steve Jobs Theater, where the meeting is being held.
 Shareholder advisory firms Glass Lewis and Institutional Shareholder Services both recommended shareholders vote against it.

 (Reporting by Stephen Nellis; Editing by Bill Rigby)